 San Antonio Driver Fatigue Accident Attorney

 There are a variety of factors capable of causing commercial trucking accidents.
-One of the more common commercial truck accident causes is driver fatigue.
+One of the more common causes of commercial truck accidents is driver fatigue.
 Various steps have been taken by the employers of “company drivers” to ensure that their truckers do not succumb to fatigue, then get into driver fatigue accidents.
 The most obvious reason for driver fatigue is the logging of too many driving hours combined with too little sleep.
-For such cases, you will need an experienced driver fatigue accident attorney.
+For such cases, you will need an experienced driver fatigue accident attorney in San Antonio.

 What Causes Driver Fatigue Accidents?